-Today’s episode is all about the final piece to opening up a new business—this is our last tactical episode.
+Today’s episode is all about the final piece to conducting a profitable open house up a new business—this is our last tactical episode.
 I don’t even know how many that I’ve done, to be honest.
 I’ve kind of lost track.
-I believe we’re definitely well over three weeks and 25 plus episodes and step by step on how to launch and market a new business.
+I believe we’re definitely well over three weeks and 25 plus episodes.
+We have discussed a step-by-step on how to launch and market a new business.
 I will do a recap episode tomorrow.
-And today’s topic is all about the grand opening—the open house event—all of that kind of fanfare, so to speak.
+And today’s topic is all about the grand opening—a profitable open house—all of that kind of fanfare, so to speak.

 Everything that we’ve been doing is kind of leading to opening the doors, so to speak.
-Basically, the open house or the grand opening celebration or whatever phrase you would like to use is really the culmination event that just now says you’re officially open for business.
+Basically, the open house or the grand opening celebration is the event that just now says you’re officially open for business.
 Now in the example that we’ve been using the last few weeks, we’ve used a childcare center.

 Ideally, you have been executing the different strategies in generating plenty of enrollments before you have this grand opening celebration.
 The grand opening celebration, however, can be kind of an open house event.
 It’s going to be an enrollment event in this child care center example.
 It’s going to be a press event—it’s a lot of different kinds of things all in one.